 The Critical Difference

-CSU Monterey Bay’s experienced faculty members are intellectual and supportive resources for students.
-Our highly credentialed educators truly understand the ins and outs of business and executive development.
+California State University, Monterey Bay’s experienced faculty members are intellectual and supportive resources for students.
+Our highly credentialed educators truly understand the ins and outs of business and management development.

 Drawing from their professional and personal experiences, our faculty members are equipped to help you increase your business and career success.

-Meet CSU Monterey Bay’s MBA program leaders and other full-time faculty who teach in the MBA program:
+Meet CSUMB's MBA program leaders and other full-time faculty who teach in the Online MBA program:

 Dr. Marylou Shockley